Top Republican says Trump vows to ‘destroy’ IS before leaving Syria | Malay Mail

 A Trump announcement?

-Kellyanne Conway, a close Trump advisor, seemed to hint that the president might be rethinking his withdrawal plans.
+Kellyanne Conway, a close Trump adviser, seemed to hint that the president might be rethinking his withdrawal plans.

 US Defence Secretary Jim Mattis resigned following the announcement, which came on the same day that US officials said Trump was also planning a significant drawdown in Afghanistan, with some reports suggesting as many as half of the 14,000 troops could leave.